-You may, however, do a joint report with your lab partner (turn in one report for two people).
-Both partners get the same grade.
+You may, however, do a joint report with your lab partners (turn in one report for your lab group).
+All partners get the same grade on the report but separate grades on pre-lab questions.

-When you are through in the lab, you must have your TA sign one of your data sheets.
-This sheet must include the name of your lab partner, if you had one, and the time and date the lab was performed.
+When you are done in the lab, you must have your TA sign one of your data sheets.
+This sheet must include the name of your lab partners and the time and date the lab was performed.
 The TA will not sign this sheet until your work station is clean and all equipment is accounted for.
 No lab reports will be accepted without this signed sheet.